-The OTT rules should include consumer grievance response and redressal mechanisms equivalent to those to which the licensed TSPs are subjected to under the license.
-This will be in line with the objective of the Department of Telecommunication (DOT) i.e., to protect the interests of the consumers.
+The OTT rules should include consumer grievance response and redressal mechanisms equivalent to those to which the licensed TSPs are subjected to.
+This is good for the public and in keeping with the DoT's objective of protecting the interests of the consumers.